forlilab/tutorials/README.md

 Kubuntu and Ubuntu are popular choices of Linux distributions.

-## Virtual screening
+## Virtual screening workshop

-Soon, we will add a tutorial in which part of matinib will be identified in a small screen using molecular docking.
+The instructions for the virtual screening tutorial will be made available on the day of the workshop.
+The tutorial will cover the identification of part of a known drug, imatinib, and the process of using docking to support early drug discovery.